 - The head teacher, or their deputy will inform Ofsted of any serious accident, illness, injury to, or death of a pupil while in the care of St Joseph's Catholic Primary School.
-This will be done as soon as is reasonably practicable and no later than 14 day after the incident. - The head teacher or their assistant head will inform Gloucestershire Social Services about any serious accident, injury to or death of a pupil while in the school's care
+This will be done as soon as is reasonably practicable and no later than 14 day after the incident. - The head teacher or Key Stage leader/s will inform Gloucestershire Social Services (Assure) about any serious accident, injury to or death of a pupil while in the school's care.